NETI kurs intro

 Energy Markets

-One part of the PhD class on Energy Markets provides an in-depth overview of the main economic models of energy markets.
-The other part of the class will focus on the energy resource markets for coal, oil, and natural gas.
+The first part of the PhD class on Energy Markets will focus on the energy resource markets for coal, oil, and natural gas.
+The second part provides an in-depth overview of the main economic models of energy markets.
 The course will offer detailed insights into the markets' value chains and challenges.
 It will link the technical characteristics of the value chains to the market organization.
 Different analytical concepts will be introduced to support a well-founded economic analysis of the sectors, such as game theory and institutional economics (contract theory).
 Moreover, for each sector, a numerical model will be introduced.

 Course coordinator: